dy/piezo/docs/r&d.md

   - each pipe operation creates a (macro) function in memory
   - no obvious way to break iteration

-2. rhs is loop, lhs is switch condition (or flattened gen function)
+2. rhs is loop, lhs is switch condition (or flattened generator function)
   - switch condition creates unnecessary check
     ~ that's minimal evil, and only for sequences
   + makes everything flat